 - 3x points on select streaming services

-- Also 3x points online grocery purchases (excludes Walmart, Target, and wholesale clubs)
+- Also 3x points on online grocery purchases (excludes Walmart, Target, and wholesale clubs)

-All remaining travel purchases continue to earn 2x Ultimate Rewards if you book directly from the carrier or a non-Chase travel booking site.
+All remaining travel purchases earn 2x Ultimate Rewards if you book directly from the carrier or a non-Chase travel booking site.
 Non-bonus purchases earn 1x points.

-In addition to the many Sapphire Preferred benefits, members are also getting several new benefits:
+In addition to the many Sapphire Preferred benefits, members can also enjoy the following perks:

 - $50 annual credit on hotel stay purchases booked through Ultimate Rewards